hasanemreari/Functional-Programing-Bonus-Assignments/README.md

 since there are extra days.However, the days of the week coincide with the same day every 35 years.
 This shows that the likelihood of all days is equal for 385 years.But this is not the same for 400 days.

-Bonus Assignmet 2-
+Bonus Assignment 2-

 I can't implement 7,8,14 question.
-I immplement 3rd question but it is removing all wanted cards.
+I implement 3rd question but it is removing all wanted cards.
 Other questions fully implemented.

+Bonus Assignment 3-
+I could only implement the first,second and third questions.
+I implement fourth and sixth question but these are not working correctly.